 The consciousness is the part of us that Belsebuub explains is the source of the peace behind our transitory thoughts and emotions.
 One common way to explore feelings of consciousness is through practices of meditation where a person observes and watches their thought processes.
 There are also practices which can be used throughout life to activate this latent part of ourselves.
-Consciousness is also the part of us that is active beyond our body during out-of-body experiences (OBE), lucid dreams and near-death experiences.
+Consciousness is also the part of us that is active beyond our body during out-of-body experiences (OBE) and in lucid dreams.
 In daily life, it gives us the ability to see with clarity when we look around ourselves in awareness.

 Some ancient cultures built whole civilizations around the exploration and development of spiritual consciousness, where understanding the process of awakening consciousness and attaining enlightenment was seen as vitally important.
-In these cultures, spiritual practices were used as tools not just as a means to understand themselves, but in doing so to also understand the world around them and all of existence.
+In these cultures, spiritual practices were used as tools not just as a means to understand themselves, but in doing so to also understand the world around them.

 We can see this understanding in the many references in sacred texts to creating eyes to see and ears to hear — an allegory for developing the ability to perceive beyond the boundaries of normal reality.
 In Prometheus Bound by Aeschylus of Greece, Prometheus explains how the lack of these abilities cause people to go through their lives as if within a dream: